zmike/zmike.github.io/_posts/2021-06-01-sidejacked.md

 ## Next-Level Caching Technique
 Clearly I needed to reeducate myself in the ways of managing a cache, something that, in my former life as a GUI expert, I did routinely, but that I could no longer comprehend now that I only speak bitfields and command buffers.

-I sought out the reclusive Timothy Arceri, a well-known sage in many esoteric, arcane arts, and, as I recall it, purveyor of great wisdom such as (paraphrased because the original text has been lost to the ages): **We Both Know The GLSL Compiler Uniform Block Code Is Unfathomable, Why Do You Insist On Attempting To Modify It?**
+I sought out the reclusive Timothy Arceri, a well-known sage in many esoteric, arcane arts, and, as I recall it, purveyor of great wisdom such as (paraphrased because the original text has been lost to the ages): **We Both Know The GLSL Compiler Code For Uniform Blocks Is Unfathomable, Why Do You Insist On Attempting To Modify It?**

 The answers I received from my sojourn were swift and concise: